dghosef/dghosef.github.io/fpl-writeup.md

     the math isn't that complex(lots of multiplication and division) and the programming section isn't that long and is entirely skippable.

-    Also, I don't have much of a math/stats background, so forgive me if you notice any mistakes.
-I'd appreciate it if you commented any mistakes or suggestions, either in the code, conceptually, or in my explanation so I can improve this for next season.

 ## Algorithm overview